leixiaofeng-astar/eye_rasabot/data/nlu.md

 - What are the risks of using steroids?
 - Will long term use of steroids cause problems?
 - Does high dose steroids have any risks?
-- I am putting steroid eyedrops, what are the risks?
+- I am putting steroid [eyedrops]{"entity": "medicine_name", "value": "eyedrop-synm"}, what are the risks?
 - Can steroids/immunosuppressants damage my liver/kidney?
 - Am I at higher risk of infection with steroids/immunosuppressants?
 - Who will monitor for me if I am on long term steroids/immunosuppressants?